-Mark a spool of filament fishing line at one meter intervals with a permanent marker, and make a loop in the line at each mark.
+Mark a spool of filament fishing line at one-meter intervals with a permanent marker and make a loop in the line at each mark.
+This line will be used to make depth measurements.

-Attach a bathythermograph (temperature sensor, see Resources) to one end of the line.
+Attach a bathythermograph to one end of the line.
 Attach the line's other end to a fishing reel's drum.

 Lower the bathythermograph into the water to the first meter mark.
 As the instrument descends, growing pressure forces more water into the tube.
 The volume of water trapped in the tube serves as a depth measurement.
 Hold at the given depth for 30 seconds to ensure a reliable temperature reading and pull it up to the surface.